 Next-Gen Energy Demand Management.
-Reducing energy use in existing buildings is central to creating a sustainable campus.
-It is also a formidable task given the growing energy needs of research universities.
-The Facilities Energy Management (FEM) team pursues aggressive demand-side energy management through multiple operating systems and efficiency programs aimed at optimizing the energy use of existing buildings, and incorporating best practices into all new buildings.
-FEM coordinates with facilities stakeholders across campus to ensure strategic implementation of programs and initiatives that can help realize high-performance opportunities.
-As of 2017, Stanford has reduced energy intensity on campus 25% from a 2000 baseline.
+Reducing energy use in existing buildings is one of the primary pillars of Stanford's Energy and Climate Plan, and a cornerstone of its leadership as a sustainable campus.
+Meeting the energy needs of an enterprise research organization requires a comprehensive, innovative approach to do so in a sustainable way.
+The Facilities Energy Management (FEM) team utilizes multiple dynamic operating systems and efficiency programs to optimize energy consumption in existing buildings, and incorporates best practices into all new buildings.
+FEM coordinates with stakeholders across campus strategically to advance programs and initiatives that realize high performance outcomes.

-While the Stanford Energy System Innovations (SESI) project enabled significant reductions, demandside management-through programs like the Whole Building Energy Retrofit Program (WBERP) and

-Energy Retrofit Program (ERP) - accounts for nearly 10% of the savings, for a cumulative savings of over \$14 million since the baseline year.
+While the Stanford Energy System Innovations (SESI) project enabled significant reductions, demandside management-through programs like the Whole Building Energy Retrofit Program (WBERP) and Energy Retrofit Program (ERP)-accounts for nearly 10% of the savings, for a cumulative savings of over \$14.5 million since the baseline year.
+Another critical program that drives conservation is the